 Maybe one of the most interesting things about the L.L.
 Bean flagship store, is that they are open 24 hours a day, 365 days a year!
 If you are wondering who shops at L.L.
 Bean in the middle of the night, I found this NPR article about just that.

 Freeport, ME to Bar Harbor, ME

 2 hours 40 minutes

 The final leg of our Boston to Bar Harbor road trip wasn’t too exciting.
-I would have loved to continue on Hwy 1 and visit places such as Camden and Belfast but because of the rain and the prospect of having to set up our tent in the dark, which I do not like doing, we got back on I-95 for the last 165 miles of the journey.
+I would have loved to continue on Hwy 1 and visit places such as Camden and Belfast but it continued to rain the entire time.
+With the prospect of having to set up our tent in the dark, which I try to avoid, we got back on I-95 for the last 165 miles of the journey.

-As it turns out, we did set up the tent in the dark but the good news was that as soon as we got to Mount Desert Island, home to Acadia National Park and Bar Harbor, the rain stopped.
-So we didn’t have to set up in the rain, which I had been dreading.
-We slept good.
-No doubt due to the long day.
-We couldn’t have been happier once we got a look at our campsite the next day.
-It was a beautiful site and it only made us more eager to explore.
+As it turns out, we did set up the tent in the dark but the good news was that as soon as we got to Mount Desert Island, where Bar Harbor and Acadia National Park are located, the rain stopped.
+So at least, we didn’t have to set up in the rain too.

 To be continued……

 More Boston to Bar Harbor Road Trip Tips

 All of the places I mention in the text of the article, are places we actually stopped and visited.
 The suggestions of where to stay, eat and have coffee, have been carefully curated by me and are places – based on my research of the area – that I would stop when I have the chance to drive this route again.
 Some other tips: